Information Resources Identity and Access Management

 Service Account – assigned to a specific information resource or resource group to facilitate services by an external support provider (a support service account) or to authenticate one system or resource to another (a system service account).
 Service accounts shall be unique to the applicable resource or resource group.
 Support service accounts shall be enabled only after notice to the information resource owner and only for the duration of an active maintenance engagement;

-Privileged (or Super User) Account – assigned to one university employee or a team of university employees for their use in administering university information resources; and
+Privileged (or Super User) Account – assigned to a single university employee for use in administering university information resources; and

 Resource Account – assigned to a specific resource (e.g., meeting room) rather than an individual or group of individuals; resource accounts facilitate the reservation and use of shared resources.

-– the individual to whom an account is assigned, generally represented by a NetID or username.
+Account Owner – the individual to whom an account is assigned, generally represented by a NetID or username.
 University affiliation (see Section 04.) determines account eligibility.
-Knowledge of the account’s password demonstrates account ownership.
+Knowledge of the account’s password and other related personally identifiable information (PII) demonstrates account ownership.
 The account owner is the only authorized user of the account and is responsible for all computing and network activities attributable to that account.
 For group accounts, the administrative head of the unit to which the account is issued owns the account.
 As such, the administrative head shall authorize group membership and hold group members accountable for their use of the account (see also Section 03.01 b.).

-– an information technology services organization that provides the university’s user community with a variety of technology support services, including user authentication (e.g. account creation, activation, and de-activation) and authorization (e.g., user role assignment and revocation).
+Information Technology Assistance Center (ITAC) – an information technology services organization that provides the university’s user community with a variety of technology support services, including user authentication (e.g. account creation, activation, and deactivation) and authorization (e.g., user role assignment and revocation).

-– a unique and permanent university identifier that identifies an individual within the university’s identity repository and other internal university databases.
-The Texas State ID number is used in conjunction with a private Personal Identification Number (PIN) to assert the owner’s identity with a limited set of university information resources.
+Texas State ID Number – a unique and permanent university identifier that identifies an individual within the university’s identity repository and other internal university databases.
+The Texas State ID number is used in conjunction with other personally identifiable information (PII) to assert the owner’s identity with a limited set of university information resources.

 students (as described in Section 05.01);